anuragagrawaal/pyPortfolioAnalysis/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install [pyPortfolioAnalysis](https://pypi.org/project/pyPortfolioAnalysis/).

 Documentation is available as docstring or as HTML on https://github.com/anuragagrawaal/pyPortfolioAnalysis